Improve the download/install experience, default OS is not working correctly, and other issues

 If you made it all the way thru this, thank you.
 These things have been on my mind for a few years, and I get reminded every time I try to upgrade of how much of a pain it is, and how it could be easier.

-Updated by Florian Effenberger almost 3 years ago
+Updated by Florian Effenberger over 3 years ago

 Mike Saunders wrote: